RameshEY/Kunena-Forum/Developing-in-PhpStorm-with-Git.md

 Sometimes (not very often) it might happen, that the code completion doesn't work.
 In this case, you can tell to PhpStorm the classname to use by adding a PhpDoc comment.

 You can add too the jQuery and Mootols docs to PhpStorm, like that when you edit a javscript file and hover a function which is on Mootools or jQuery framework, PhpStorm will show for you the doc associated.
 To do that, open Settings dialog (File/Settings) and navigate to “JavaScript Libraries” panel.
 Add a new library or select an existing one.
+You can follow too the official doc : http://www.jetbrains.com/phpstorm/webhelp/configuring-javascript-libraries.html